It’s been one month after I took the dive into blogging on March 21, 2017.

 I wouldn’t leave random comments without actually reading the posts (a.k.a spamming) since it would affect my blog’s reputation and irritate the bloggers and their readers.

 I’m looking into Pinterest as a platform to reach a wider audience.
-But to be honest, it’s been a bit frustrating trying to navigate that website and automatically pin my new blog posts onto Pinterest.
+But to be honest, it’s been a bit frustrating trying to navigate that platform and learn how to promote my blog posts on Pinterest.

 Starting a blog alone may not be difficult.
 But having the right design, content, and marketing strategies is a totally different story for me.